ACU industry and research partners

 Supervisor roles

-The Higher Degree Research Supervision Policy details the roles, responsibilities and the composition requirements of supervisory panels for ACU graduate research candidates.
+The Higher Degree Research Supervision Policy details the roles, responsibilities and composition requirements of supervisory panels for ACU graduate research candidates.

 The Principal Supervisor is an ACU staff member who is accredited as a HDR Supervisor (Full) and has been appointed to lead a team of two or more supervisors in the provision of guidance and assistance to a candidate in the undertaking of the relevant degree requirements.
 The Principal Supervisor is the academic leader of the supervisory team and has official responsibility for the overall management of the candidate's candidature from enrolment to final thesis examination.